 I’d prepared myself with responses to the two most asked interview questions: 1) What would you say is your biggest strength?
 2) What would you say is your biggest weakness?
 They never asked the questions.

 Instead, it felt like three people getting to know each other.
 How can one not like that (if you’re me)?
 We talked about where I am in life, and why.
 We talked about where I want to be.
 We talked about their business model and how they do it.
 We talked about logistics and goals.
 We talked about their commitment to giving back and the causes they serve and the energy they put into them.
-We discovered we go to the same church (my friend had told me that, but when the voices in my head were going off when she told me about the job, I didn’t hear that).
+We discovered we go to the same church (my friend had told me that, but during my own internal conversation when she told me about a job in insurance, I didn’t hear that).